Flag of Scotland

 Previously purchasing some shortbread, it was advised to wait five minutes for a fresh batch.
 Hot out of the oven, these were the best ever tasted and 'We've had a few' was cemented in ink in the visitor book's comments.

-There wasn't a krótki-chleb to be had although the shortbread's back on the menu after they demolished and rebuilt the place, dropping the 'Dave' in 2013.
+There wasn't a krótki-chleb to be had although the shortbread's back on the menu when they demolished and rebuilt the place, dropping the 'Dave' in 2013.

 This was a wee while ago, though, and Chrystal's or Maggie's are now the best, actually.